Skip to content

 Keys are stored hashed (sha256), so the raw secret is shown exactly once, at mint.
 If a key leaks, you rotate it and the old one is revoked.
 Treat a key like any other production secret.

 A key is not all-or-nothing.
-It is scoped along four axes, so it can carry exactly the access you licensed and no more.
+It is scoped along three axes, so it can carry exactly the access you licensed and no more.

 This matters for security and for cost: a key scoped to what you use cannot be abused to pull what you did not license, and it keeps your integration honest about what it depends on.

-• Feed types — which matcher types the key may call (standard, each-way, extra-place, BOG, dutching, 2Up; price-boost as it builds).
+• Feed types: which matcher types the key may call (standard, each-way, extra-place, BOG, dutching, 2Up).

 The feed refreshes on a matcher cycle, so there is no value in hammering it faster than it changes.
 Rate limits are sized to sensible polling on that cadence.

-The efficient pattern is not more requests — it is cheaper ones.
+The efficient pattern is to make each request cheaper.
 Which brings us to caching.

 Every response carries an ETag.
 Send it back as If-None-Match on your next request and, if the board has not changed, you get a cheap 304 Not Modified instead of the full payload.

-Combined with gzip, this means you can poll on the cycle without re-downloading an unchanged board — the difference between polling that scales and polling that gets expensive.
-Poll on the matcher cycle, send If-None-Match, accept gzip.
+Combined with gzip, this means you can poll on the cycle without re-downloading an unchanged board: the difference between polling that scales and polling that gets expensive.

 Step by step